 In this phase, the Commission will focus on public input at community meetings scheduled throughout the State.
 The Commission will leverage contacts with community based organizations (CBOs) to get the word out and coordinate the public input meetings.
 These meetings will be hosted by the Commission, community groups, and/or jointly hosted.
 They will include a "line drawer" in this phase to take public input into considerations for the line drawing purposes.
 The Commission will have community of interest (COI) tools to collect public input.
-The public meetings are scheduled to begin in April.
-A more detailed schedule of the public input meeting will be provided to the Commission at a later date.
-During this phase, the Commission will receive the Census data to work with.
+By this phase, the Commission will have Census data to work with.
+This phase is predicated on when the Commission receives the Census data.
+If Census data is received as previously scheduled, the public meetings will begin in late March and continue through June.